-Check the status of your TLS/SSL certificate order and use the HTTP Practical Demonstration DCV method to demonstrate control over a domain on the order.
-For more information, see Demonstrate control over domains on your SSL certificate order.
+Check the status of your TLS/SSL certificate order and use the HTTP practical demonstration DCV method to demonstrate control over a domain on the order.
+For more information, see Demonstrate control over domains on a pending certificate order.

 Demonstrate control over your domain by hosting a .txt file containing a randomly generated token value at a predetermined location on your website.
 Once the file is created and placed on your site, DigiCert visits the specified URL to confirm the presence of your verification token.